pipoe2h/calm_vsmeq4/calm_cloud_sdk/calm_cloud_sdk.rst

    - Leave the remaining default values
    - Click **Save** (Ignore any error)

 #.
 In Azure Database for MySQL the allowed connection from WordPress to MySQL must be created.
 For this you are going to create the task in the **package install**.

-Click the Apache service and use the following settings:
+   - Make sure you click the **Apache** service and use the following settings:
    - Click **Package**
    - Click **Configure install**
    - In the workspace, click the **+ Task**